 In a former life, I was a software engineer.
 I got my masters in computer science from Stanford, then I worked at a number of startup companies in silicon valley.
 Mostly I developed backend server software for large scale, distributed applications.

-Now I am a registered patent attorney and I am Board Certified in Intellectual Property Law by the Florida Bar.
+Now I am a registered patent attorney, I am Board Certified in Intellectual Property Law by the Florida Bar, and rated AV Preeminent™ by Martindale Hubbell.
 I practice intellectual property law here in Tampa, Florida, helping clients protect their patents, copyrights, trademarks, innovations, brands, and other IP.

 The hiring of a lawyer is an important decision and should not be based on advertising alone.

 I am licensed to practice law in Florida.
 I am also a registered patent attorney, licensed to practice law in front of the U.S. Patent and Trademark Office.